klust/SupercomputersForStarters/docs/C05_Summary1/C05_S01_Scaling.md

 parameters characterise the performance of computer.
 The clock speed of a CPU is only one of those parameters.
-There are also many lantencies that need to be taken into account: memory latencies at the various levels of the memory hierarchy and of storage, communication latency, but if you would study into more detail then is possible in these lecture notes how to obtain maximal performance from a computer, also latencies in instruction execution.
+There are also many lantencies that need to be taken into account: memory latencies at the various levels of the memory hierarchy and of storage, communication latency, but if you would study into more detail than is possible in these lecture notes how to obtain maximal performance from a computer, also latencies in instruction execution.
 And there is also the bandwidth of several components that has to be taken into account: bandwidth to the various levels of the memory hierarchy and to storage, bandwidth between